You will be judged in the following four areas:

 Posters may be no larger than 36"x48" with either a landscape or a portrait orientation.
 When designing your poster in PowerPoint or similar programs, please make sure you first set the correct page size under "File>Page Setup."

-The Drexel Writing Center will hold poster workshops on Wednesday, March 20th and Tuesday, April 2nd, 2013 from 1:00pm – 2:00pm in Hagerty L33.
+The Drexel Writing Center will offer poster workshops for students (dates TBA).
 Attendees will analyze the content and layout of sample posters before turning to a hands–on workshop designed to maximize your poster's rhetorical and visual impact.

 Presenters are responsible for printing their own posters.
 Students are encouraged to take advantage of the Graphics Lab in MacAlister Hall room 4012.
 This is one of the most inexpensive ways to print your poster.
 Before submitting, please review these important guidelines: